-All District employees shall participate in direct deposit of payroll.
-Direct deposits are made according to a schedule approved annually by the Board.
-At the end of the school year, employees who have completed their duties may request to be paid their remaining salary before the end of the fiscal year (June 30).
-03.121/03.221
+All employees participate in the District's direct deposit payroll program in accordance with a payroll schedule approved annually by the Board.
+A list of payroll dates is issued to employees annually.

+At the end of the school year, employees who have completed their duties will be paid their remaining salary before the end of the fiscal year (June 30).
+Board Policies 03.121/03.221